 - Facts about the land, people, history, government, political conditions, economy, and foreign relations of almost 240 countries and economies is available direct from our country information section.

-- Opportunities to meet and discuss trade and foreign policy issues with heads of Australian diplomatic and consular missions when they visit the Northern Territory.
+- Opportunities to meet and discuss trade, foreign policy and development issues with heads of Australian diplomatic and consular missions when they visit the Northern Territory.

 - Trade and economic information about the Northern Territory [PDF 33 KB].